oscarvargash/cirm_23/day_3/README.md

 5. This is a double compressed file.
 Decompress the file by right clicking and then selecting the options `7-zip` `Extract here`.
 Repeat this with the `*.tar` file

-6. Set the folder where the data is as your working directory and import the data
+6. Set the folder (in RStudio > Session > set working directory) where the data is as your working directory and import the data

 ```
 setwd("YOUR_USER/Documents/day_3/pbmc3k/filtered_gene_bc_matrices/hg19/")